yu0101dev/ubuntu-server-hardening/README.md

 > Zero risk of SSH lockout • Full backups • Interactive explanations • Works on 1 or 1000 servers

-This script turns a fresh Ubuntu server into a **secure, production-ready machine** in minutes , even if you're not a Linux expert.

-This script is designed to be the **first layer** in securing a new server.
+This script is designed to be the `First layer` in securing a new server.
 While it provides a solid foundation, additional hardening steps (e.g., disabling SSH password authentication and adding SSH keys) should be implemented to further strengthen the server's security.